 - Mission

-- Purpose

 - Goals

 - Admissions Philosophy

 - Requirements

 - Process/Documentation for Graduate Admissions

 - Admission on Probation

 - Conditional Admission

 - Provisional Admission

 - Special Admission

 - Application Deadlines

 - Transfer Credits

 - Initial Registration Deferral

+- The H.H.
+Sheikh Mohammed Bin Rashid Al Maktoum Scholarships for Academic Achievement

 The Mission of the Admissions Office at AUD is to provide excellent service to all prospective students and to ensure that the admissions process is completed in a timely and comprehensive manner.